ivanpierre/obs-data/Computing/DevOps/Kubernetes/Kubernetes.md

 **Kubernetes** comes from the Greek word **κυβερνήτης**, which means _helmsman_ or _ship pilot_.
 With this analogy in mind, we can think of Kubernetes as the pilot on a ship of containers.

-Kubernetes is highly inspired by the Google [[Borg]] system, a [[Containers]] and workload orchestrator for its global operations for more than a decade.
+Kubernetes is highly inspired by the Google [[Borg]] system, a [[Computing/DevOps/Containers/Containers]] and workload orchestrator for its global operations for more than a decade.
 It is an open source project written in the Go language and licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 Kubernetes was started by Google and, with its v1.0 release in July 2015, Google donated it to the [[Cloud Native Computing Foundation]] (CNCF).